vinayak-mehta/conrad/README.md

 $ conrad refresh
 </pre>

+---

-To add new events to the list, you can start by creating a `new_events.json` file containing the list of events you want to add, with the following fields:
+You can add new events to the list!
+To do so, create a `new_events.json` file containing the list of events you want to add, with the following fields:

 <pre>
 [